• Skip to main content

 What is Pesto Aioli?

-When the garden is full of greens, I make batches of pesto and store the extra jars in the freezer.
-This is a great way of preserving all kinds of garden greens.
-Basil is the pesto classic for sure, but you can also throw in Swiss chard, kale, spinach or arugula, whatever needs to be used.
+When the garden is full of greens, I Freeze my Mixed Herbs and Greens and make batches of little jars of Freezer Pesto.
+This is a great way of preserving all kinds of garden greens!
+Basil is the pesto star for sure, but you can also throw in Swiss chard, kale, spinach or arugula, whatever needs to be used!

 A bowl of pesto aioli for BLT's and 3 extra small jars of pesto to freeze.